 Cervical consistency - how the cervix feels, i.e., is it soft or firm.
 This is determined via a manual examination.

 Station labor - how far down your baby has moved.
 There are three main cut-off points: the head is at the entrance to the canal, it is at the level of the ischial spines, and, finally, the head is just above the opening.

 - Position - the cephalic presentation of the baby in the womb.
 Throughout the whole pregnancy, the baby moves from side to side, often changing its position and rolling over.
-If the fetus ends up in the breech position and can't flip around, the gynecologist most likely will perform a c-section.
-However, the most common position is the cephalic position, which allows vaginal birth .
+If the fetus ends up in the breech position and can't flip around, the gynecologist will most likely perform a c-section.
+However, the most common position is the cephalic position, which allows vaginal birth.
+You can estimate the chances of vaginal birth even after a c-section with the VBAC calculator .
 The baby reaches it between the 32nd and 36th week of pregnancy: its head is towards the cervix, the face is towards the mother's back (anterior position), and its chin is to its chest.
 There may be some differences in the position of the face:

 - In case it's towards the mother's back, we call it the anterior position